 A 2014 Loudoun County, Virginia case, Blalock v.
 Blalock, held that a wife’s relocation to Fort Gibson, Oklahoma meant a lower cost of living than in Northern Virginia.
 Therefore, the court lowered the husband’s payments of spousal support to the wife.
 The former husband argued for a reduction of spousal support for multiple reasons, including his former wife’s significantly reduced cost of living due to her relocation and his own decline in income following a job change.

-Relocating from Pricey Northern Virginia to a Lower Cost of Living Locale Can Affect Your Spousal Support
+Relocation from a Pricier Place Can Affect Your Spousal Support

 At the time of the Blalock divorce, the wife continued to live in the marital home in affluent Loudoun County.
 However, she subsequently sold that residence and moved to a home in Fort Gibson, Oklahoma, a community with a significantly lower cost of living.
 Eventually, the wife paid off the mortgage on the Oklahoma property and therefore had no additional expenses related to that home.
 During the same time frame, the husband changed jobs and, consequently, his salary decreased by $10,000.